Multiplier Submodule Sheaves and a problem of Lempert

-\begin{pro} Let $h$ be a singular hermitian metric.
-Let $\{h_j\}$ be a sequence of singular Nakano semi-positive metrics.
-Assume that $h$ is bounded below by a continuous hermitian metric and $h\le h_j\le h_1$ converges to $h$.
-Then $h$ has a singular Nakano semi-positive modification, i.e. $h$ equals to a singular Nakano semi-positive metric almost everywhere. \end{pro} \begin{proof} (1)~Let $e$ be a local holomorphic frame of $E$.
-By Proposition~\ref{prop lowerbound}-(1), we know that for any $1\le i,j\le r$
+\begin{pro} Let $h$ be a singular Hermitian metric.
+Let $\{h_j\}$ be a sequence of Griffiths (resp.
+Nakano) semi-positive singular Hermitian metrics.
+Assume that $h$ is bounded below by a continuous Hermitian metric and $h\le h_j\le h_1$ converges to $h$.
+Then $h$ has a unique Griffiths (resp.
+Nakano) semi-positive modification, i.e. $h$ equals to a Griffiths (resp.
+Nakano) semi-positive singular Hermitian metric almost everywhere. \end{pro}